spiral/docs/storage.md

 # Storage
 One of the most powerful spiral components, the storage component is designed to simplify work with remote files.
 Currently, the storage component supports:
-Local server (harddrive), remote FTP, Amazon S3, Rackspace Files.
+Local server (harddrive), remote FTP, Amazon S3, and Rackspace Files.

 ## How Storage Engine works
-Storage component provides a high level set of operations used to manipulate location of `StorageObject` instances.
+The Storage component provides a high level set of operations used to manipulate the location of `StorageObject` instances.

 The general idea is to encode information about the file location in its own URI (in future `address`) which can either be a filename with string prefix or a valid URL.
 This methodology allows the developer (you, i assume) to skip steps related to detecting of file location and makes additional columns in database unnecessary.

 ## Configuration
 The configuration of storage components includes two main sections: `servers` and `containers`.
-Where server represent the local or remote location and protocol, container is used to provide an abstraction layer on top of the server.
+Server represents the local or remote location and protocol, while container is used to provide an abstraction layer on top of the server.

 ### Common Container Options
 Every container configuration should always include the following fields: